bring/developer-site/README.md

 ## Tech

-The Bring Developer site uses [Hugo](https://gohugo.io/ as a static site generator, [OAS](https://www.openapis.org/) JSON for the API endpoint documentation, CSS with some light post processing and JS that is bundled with Vite.
+The Bring Developer site uses [Hugo](https://gohugo.io/) as a static site generator, [OAS](https://www.openapis.org/) JSON for the API endpoint documentation, CSS with some light post processing and JS that is bundled with Vite.

 ## Writing documentation for people

-Keep in mind that users are more likely to be looking for use cases than parameters and values.
+Users can be looking for guides, use cases and specific parameters.
 In a parameter-heavy table, it might make sense to list the values and explain them like a dictionary.
 But on higher levels, such as in endpoint lists and how-to guides, it’s often better to lead with the use case and then provide the parameter.
-The design system has a couple of [resouces on how to write for users](https://www.mybring.com/design-system/guidelines/writing/).
+The design system has a couple of
+[resouces on how to write for users](https://www.mybring.com/design-system/guidelines/writing/).

 ## Build, run and deploy

-`npm install` installs the dependencies.
+`npm i` installs the dependencies.

 `npm run build` builds CSS, JS and JSON.
 Hugo needs this in order to run.